 Along the way, they will make friendships and memories that last a lifetime.
 And they’ll find an unshakable inner confidence that no one or no thing can take away.

 Every day their game gets better.
 And every day is a new opportunity to be a better version of themselves.

-They won’t settle for less, and their teammates won’t let them settle.
+They won’t settle for less and their teammates won’t let them either.